ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

     ![Threat Explorer flyout with download and preview links on the page.](media/ThreatExplorerDownloadandPreview.PNG)

 > [!IMPORTANT]
-> This capability doesn't show up for emails that were never found in a user's mailbox, which can happen if an email was dropped or its delivery failed.
-For cases when emails were deleted from users' mailboxes, admins will see an  error mentioning 'Mail not found'.
+> This capability doesn't show up for email messages that were never found in a user's mailbox, which can happen if an email was dropped or its delivery failed.
+For cases when email messages were deleted from users' mailboxes, admins will see an  error mentioning 'Mail not found'.

 ### Check the delivery action and location

 Threat Explorer real-time detections has added the Delivery Action and Delivery Location fields in the place of Delivery Status.
-This results in a more complete picture of where your emails land.
-Part of the goal of this change is to make hunting easier for Security Ops people, but the net result is knowing the location of problem emails at a glance.
+This results in a more complete picture of where your email messages land.
+Part of the goal of this change is to make hunting easier for Security Ops people, but the net result is knowing the location of problem email messages at a glance.

 Delivery Status is now broken out into two columns: